Final Four bound: No. 11 Loyola beats Kansas State 78-62 - Philly

 UP NEXT

-Loyola: The Ramblers are headed to San Antonio next Saturday to meet the winner of the West Regional final between Florida State and Michigan.
-They will try to become the lowest-seeded team to win a national championship, a distinction held by Villanova's eighth-seeded team in 1985.
+Loyola: The Ramblers will meet the winner of the West Regional final between Florida State and Michigan next Saturday in San Antonio.
+They will try to become the lowest-seeded team to win a national championship, a distinction held by No. 8 seed Villanova in 1985.

 Kansas State: After their impressive run in the tournament, the Wildcats will face heightened expectations next season.
 All five starters, plus ailing forward Dean Wade, can return next season.